 • Made In: Canada

-You’re spoiled for choice with EmMeMa’s range or organic cotton bralettes – whether you fancy a honey-bee patterned wireless, a red-chili colored padded balconette, or a reversible dog pattern, you’ll find it!
+You’re spoiled for choice with EmMeMa’s range or organic cotton bralettes – whether you fancy a honey-bee patterned wireless, a red-chili colored padded balconette, or a reversible dog-lover pattern!
 There’s also an organic cotton nursing bralette available in ten different patterns.

 They’re committed to having a minimal impact on the environment and to creating each piece in a healthy, happy environment.
-5% of proceeds are donated to Wildlife Preservation Canada, which makes these bras a true planet-friendly choice.
+5% of proceeds are donated to Wildlife Preservation Canada.

 • Type: Bras, bralettes, sports bras